Mets vs. Cubs prediction, odds, time: 2026 MLB picks for Friday, April 17 from proven model

 SportsLine's model simulated New York Mets vs. Chicago Cubs 10,000 times and revealed its MLB picks for Friday's matchup

 First pitch from Wrigley Field in Chicago is set for 2:20 p.m.
 ET.
-The Cubs lead the all-time series 399-379, and hold an even bigger advantage at home, 213-181, over the Mets.
-Chicago is a -144 favorite on the money line (risk $144 to win $100) in the latest Mets vs. Cubs odds, while the over/under, is 10.5.
-Before making any Cubs vs. Mets picks, be sure to see the Giants vs. Reds predictions and betting advice from SportsLine's proven computer model.
+Chicago is a -157 favorite on the money line (risk $157 to win $100) in the latest Mets vs. Cubs odds, while the over/under, is 10.5.
+Before making any Cubs vs. Mets picks, be sure to see the Mets vs. Cubs predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.